tkn-tub/virtual-cycling-environment/docs/source/getting_started/launcher.rst

 Here, ``--container`` means that each component will be launched using the Apptainer image ``vce-container.sif`` that ``scripts/vce-install-container.sh`` downloads automatically.

 ``--prepare-only`` means that the launcher will only ``cd`` into the respective component subfolder and type out the respective command for each component, but you will still be required to hit the enter key for each.
+Leave this out to launch every component automatically as soon as they are ready.

 Once you run the launcher, a `Tmux <https://github.com/tmux/tmux/wiki>`_ session should open with one window for each component.